 Graduation Applications

-Graduation applications can be obtained at the offices of ITCT.
+Graduation applications can be obtained at the campus in Louisiana, offices of the University Resource Center or any Consortium Teaching Center.
 The application must be submitted before March 15th of the same year.
-A fee of $95 covers gowns and other special arrangements.
+A fee of $95 helps to partially cover gowns and other special arrangements.
 Diplomas and transcripts will not be issued to any student until all bills are paid in full.
-This policy includes all tuition, fees, and other costs incurred while attending ITCT.
+This policy includes all tuition, fees, and other costs incurred while attending DCU.

 Confidentiality Of Student Records

-Dayspring Christian University and the ITCT practices are in full voluntary compliance with the Family Rights and Privacy Act (Buckley Amendment).
+Dayspring Christian University practices are in full voluntary compliance with the Family Rights and Privacy Act (Buckley Amendment).
 For details concerning the handling of student files and policies concerning student record review, please consult the Registrar.

-DCU and the ITCT is a member of the Association of Biblical Accountability in Education.
-The American Association of Christian Therapists lists DCU and the ITCT as a “Certified Academic Institution.”
+DCU is a member of the Association of Biblical Accountability in Education.
+The American Association of Christian Therapists lists DCU as an “Accredited Academic Institution.”

-The Institute also is in concert with several other similar religious institutions to better enable students to transfer credits and seek extra course work through sister institutions.
+The University is in concert with several other similar religious institutions (forming a consortium of schools) to better enable students to transfer credits and seek extra course work through sister institutions.

-The Board of Directors of the Dayspring Christian University and the Institute of Theology & Christian Therapy states that the quality of courses offered to students through the ITCT helps to show the credibility of the institution.
+The Board of Regents of Dayspring Christian University states that the quality of courses offered to students through the University helps to show the credibility of the institution.
 A copy of one of our syllabi is available upon request.

-It has also been established that the DCU and the Institute of Theology & Christian Therapy, a religious institution, does not offer degree programs customarily offered at secular colleges and universities.
+It has also been established that Dayspring Christian University a religious institution, does not offer degree programs customarily offered at secular colleges and universities.

 NOTE: - Certification Creditability